duraidabdul/Neptune/README.md

 - App switcher cards have no corner radius while the app switcher is being accessed.

-- Not tested on iPhone 7 Plus and iPhone 8 Plus, may not work on these devices.
+- Not tested on iPhone 7 Plus, iPhone 8 Plus, and iPhone SE.

 Fixes planned for all of these issues.